 On February 23, 1868, William Edward Burghardt (W.E.B.)
 Du Bois is born in Great Barrington, Massachusetts.
-A brilliant scholar, Du Bois was an influential proponent of civil rights and a co-founder of the National Association for the Advancement of Colored People.
+Du Bois would become a brilliant scholar, an influential proponent of civil rights and a co-founder of the National Association for the Advancement of Colored People.

 Du Bois’ childhood was happy, but during adolescence he became aware of a “vast veil” separating him from his white classmates.
-He devoted most of his life to studying the position of Black Americas from a sociological point of view.
+He devoted most of his life to studying the position of Black Americans from a sociological point of view.
 He took his doctorate at Harvard but was unable to get a job at a major university, despite his impressive academic achievements and the publication of his doctoral thesis, about the slave trade to the United States in the mid-1800s.
 He taught at Wilberforce College in Ohio, then spent a year at the University of Pennsylvania, where he wrote his first major book, The Philadelphia Negro: A Social Study (1899).
 The book was the first sociological case study of a Black community.

 Du Bois came to national attention with the publication of The Souls of Black Folks (1903).
 The book explored the thesis that the “central problem of the Twentieth Century is the problem of the color line.”
 One controversial essay attacked the widely respected Booker T. Washington, founder of Tuskegee Institute in Alabama, which trained Black men in agricultural and industrial skills.
 Du Bois accused Washington of selling out Black people by advocating silence on civil rights issues in return for vocational training opportunities.